-That this bill be now read the second time.
+That this bill be now read a second time.

+I seek leave to have the second reading speech incorporated in Hansard.

+Leave granted.

-It is appropriate that the Government is introducing the State Emergency Service Amendment Bill today, not just because it is State Emergency Service Awareness Week and because this year our State Emergency Service [SES] is celebrating its fiftieth anniversary and its proud record of dedicated service to the community over this time, but because as we speak hundreds of SES personnel are in the field protecting their communities from rising flood waters and helping people get back on their feet after storms and flooding rains.
-I am certain many honourable members would be aware that the SES had its genesis in the disastrous floods that swept through the Hunter Valley, the Central West and the North West of the State in February 1955.
+It is very appropriate that the Government is introducing this bill today, the 8 November 2005.
+Not just because it is State Emergency Service awareness week...And because this year our SES is celebrating its 50th anniversary and its proud record of dedicated service to the community over this time...

+But because as we speak, there are hundreds of SES personnel in the field protecting their communities from rising flood waters and helping people get back on their feet after storms and flooding rains.

+I am certain that many Members would be aware that, the SES had its genesis in the disastrous floods that swept through the Hunter Valley, the Central West and the North West of the State in February of 1955.
 More than 20,000 homes were flooded and 25 people died, making this one of Australia's worst natural disasters.

-With no organised emergency service in place to take control and offer assistance to flooded residents, the State Government of the day saw the need to establish an organisation to co-ordinate future response efforts to help communities affected by floods.
+With no organised emergency service in place to take control and offer assistance to flooded residents, the State Government of the day saw the need to establish an organisation to coordinate future response efforts to help communities affected by floods.

 This led to the formation of the organisation that has since developed into the modern and efficient State Emergency Service we know today.
-With approximately 9,000 volunteer members in 232 units, the SES is now the most versatile and widely used rescue and public safety organisation in New South Wales.
-These volunteers perform heroic tasks in the most difficult conditions.
+With approximately 9000 volunteer members in 232 Units, the SES is now the most versatile and widely used rescue and public safety organisation in New South Wales.
+These volunteers perform heroic tasks in the most difficult of conditions.
 Their willingness to help others in need, often at considerable risk to their own safety, is their defining characteristic.
-Over the past 50 years, they played a role in some of the State's most significant natural and human disasters, including the Sydney hailstorm, the North Coast floods, the Granville train disaster, the Thredbo landslide, and the Newcastle earthquake.
+Over the past 50 years, they have played a role in some of the State's most significant natural and human disasters, including the Sydney hailstorm, the North Coast floods, the Granville train disaster, the Thredbo landslide and the Newcastle earthquake.

-This Government is proud to support our SES volunteers, committing unprecedented levels of funding-totalling almost \$273 million-to the service over 11 years.
-It is fitting that in its golden anniversary year the SES budget has reached an all-time high of \$40.6 million-an increase of \$6.3 million over last year.
+This Government is proud to support our SES volunteers, committing unprecedented levels of funding - totalling almost \$273 million - to the Service over 11 years.
+It is fitting that in its golden anniversary year, the SES budget has reached an all-time high of \$40.6 million - an increase of \$6.3 million over last year.
 This includes funding for a new around-the-clock emergency call centre and more than 40 new staff to support the community and the volunteers.

-A range of anniversary celebrations is taking place this week.
-A street parade will be held through Sydney city on Saturday 12 November.
-Not only will this be an opportunity for members from around the State to get together, but it will also be an opportunity for the community to thank the volunteers for their hard work and commitment.
-The Government was pleased to support the striking of a commemorative fiftieth anniversary medallion for each SES member in recognition of their valued service.
-The SES also is telling its story in a book by its former Deputy Director General, Chas Keys.
-The Minister for Emergency Services will launch In Times of Crisis on Friday 11 November.
+A range of anniversary celebrations are taking place this week.
+A street parade will be held through Sydney City on Saturday (November 12).
+Not only will this be an opportunity for members from around the State to get together but also for the community to thank the volunteers in orange for their hard work and commitment.
+The Government was pleased to support the striking of a commemorative 50th anniversary medallion for each SES member in recognition of their valued service.
+The SES also is telling its story, in a book by its former Deputy Director General, Chas Keys.
+The Minister for Emergency Services will launch In Times of Crisis on Friday (November 11).